Who is eligible for evaluation at the RCLD at Georgia Southern University?

 - Contact the Access Office or Office of Disability Services at your institution.
 Ask to speak with the Disability Services Professional (DSP) who is coordinating disability services for students at your college.
-Click here to view the list of USG institutions served by the RCLD @ Georgia Southern.
+Served by the RCLD at Georgia Southern.

 - Obtain a referral packet from the DSP.